kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 	- By supporting deep work with rock-solid routines that make sure a little bit gets done on a regular basis, the rhythmic scheduler will often log a larger total number of deep hours per year.
 - Personal note: this could be a new section, on creating rules and routines for yourself.
 Making creativity a thing that you just do.
 	- How you’ll work once you start to work.
 Your ritual needs rules and processes to keep your efforts structured.
 For example, you might institute a ban on any Internet use, or maintain a metric such as words produced per twenty-minute interval to keep your concentration honed.
 Without this structure, you’ll have to mentally litigate again and again what you should and should not be doing during these sessions and keep trying to assess whether you’re working sufficiently hard.
 These are unnecessary drains on your willpower reserves.
+- Meanwhile, a study of Microsoft employees found that after they were interrupted by an email, it took them fifteen minutes to fully regain their train of thought, whether they replied to the email or not.
+	- BATCH YOUR TASKS, ZONE YOUR DAY
+	- The first implication of the research is that you can work fewer hours, and work less hard during those hours, by batching your tasks more effectively.
+By batching, I mean grouping together similar tasks, so you spend less time and energy switching between different types of activity.
+		- knowing that he has dedicated time to tackle his inbox twice a day makes it far easier for him to focus on his other tasks in between, Anthony says, allowing him to reap the cognitive and emotional benefits of singletasking throughout his day.
+		- Batch your tasks into different types of work.
+What types of tasks do you have to do today?
+Which to-dos fit into which category?
+Here are some groupings you might try: • In-depth thinking or creative work • Responding to emails and messages • Reading and researching • Meetings (virtual or in-person) • Personal projects • Administrative tasks
+		- The aim is to do less zigzagging across different tasks, with less jumping from writing a document to answering an email to picking up the phone.
+If you do nothing else, create one zone for more in-depth thinking/creating, and one or two zones to crank through your messages.
+Give your biggest and best chunk of time to a task that needs deeper thinking, something that you know will take time to get into.
+		- PN: Also, I’m pretty sure this is where Cal Newport got his idea for shallow and batching.
+He references her book.
+	- Turn off alerts.
+	- So when you need to do some focused work, close your email program entirely.
+Close your browser, or at least the tabs you’re not using.
+	- Store stray thoughts in a “parking lot.”
+Even when you’re doing your best to focus on one task, you may find that other thoughts pop into your mind as you’re working, and some of them are too valuable to lose.
+Rather than using up mental space trying to hold on to these stray sparks, or being drawn into exploring them, get into the habit of immediately recording them (maybe on a sticky note or in a voice memo) so that you know you can come back to them when the time is right.
+		- PN: I’ve started using Things for this, and it’s been really helpful.
+Sometimes I’m not anywhere close to a device though, in which case, I just jot them down on whatever spare piece of paper I can find.
+Not the most effective solution, but at least I get them down.
+	- TIMERS ARE EVERYTHING.
+I feel so much more focused and “on the clock” when I have a timer going.
+	- Instead, when we’ve gone too long without a break, our automatic system takes over.
+And that means we tend to reach for the easiest payoff—the quick solution, the black-and-white answer, the short-term boost, the standard option, or the status quo—rather than the choice that’s necessarily best.
+		- Researchers are finding that when we allow our brains to take a break from a task, they appear to do important work in encoding and consolidating the information that we’ve just absorbed—and this reflection time results in enhanced learning and insight.
+			- PN: integrating + processing
+		- All of this means we make better use of our mental energy if we carve out a little time to recharge and reflect during the day, rather than pushing ourselves from appointment to appointment without any breathing space in between.
+		- But what stayed with me most was the idea that success was determined not only by the car’s speed on the track, but also by the “pit strategy”—the race team’s scheduled pit stops.
+Each stop was a tactical investment in performance, a deliberate slowing down, to enable the car to speed up afterward.
+Pit stops are not wasted time—they’re an essential part of an efficient, well-planned race.
+			- PN: love this
+		- Plan to take a brief break between the different task “zones” in your day.
+For example, if you’re spending an hour catching up on email, give yourself a few minutes to stand up and clear your head before you jump into a meeting or a spell of analytical or creative work.
+		- Never let more than ninety minutes pass without doing something to refresh your mind and body—if possible, by stretching your legs and getting a brief change of scene.
+		- But I’ve found that if I give people a fifteen-minute break at that point, they return full of resolve and focus, making it possible for us to continue productively for another ninety minutes.

 ## Give yourself a deadline.
 - PN: I have honestly never done this before when it comes to my creative work.
 I hate deadlines.
 But I keep hearing it’s a useful forcing function for producing work, and here I am having produced nothing, so why not try it?
 I’ve also experienced the effects of having a very clear deadline and audience for a thing.
 When I’ve needed to prep a talk I’m giving for work, my thinking becomes clearer, I’m more engaged, and more likely to think of that thing that is going to refine my thinking even more.
 Jenny Odell says that if it wasn’t for the fact that she needed to prep a talk for EYEO, How to Do Nothing would have never happened.
 Deadlines might secretly rule.
 Also, prompts!
 Give yourself prompts and things to think and write about.